PaulFurtado/rusty_bars/README.md

 Building
 --------
-Simply run "cargo build".
+Simply run "cargo build" using rust alpha (the original alpha, not alpha 2).
 This project depends on libpulse, ncurses, and FFTW, however these packages are likely already installed on any desktop linux distribution.

 Background
 ----------